 Her nostril's flaring dangerously; Pince patted him on the arm before marching back towards Athena.
 Torn between guilt and satisfaction, Septimus left the library and headed to Slytherin House.
 On the way, he saw a pretty seventh year Ravenclaw that had been smiling at him for years.
 He paused and ordered, "Before dinner, behind the statue of Gregory the Smarmy."
 She broke into a wide smile.
 How nice... someone was happy.

 He stopped and said, "After dinner, behind the statue of Inigo the Impetuous."
 She looked as though her Christmas stocking had been filled to overflowing.
 Septimus felt as though he'd traded his for coal.
-Striding away, he halted, half turned and said with a smirk.
-"And bring your sister."
+Striding away, he halted, half turned and said, "And bring your sister."

 Looking like a daughter's dream and a father's nightmare, his son strolled into the Hall with a smile on his lips and Raina Lupin on his arm.
 Nodding and returning the greetings of all the girls who smiled and waved, he escorted his latest snogging partner to her seat at the Gryffindor table.
 The Deputy Headmaster's eyes narrowed when he watched his son kiss her hand before sauntering over to his place at the Slytherin bench.
 Perhaps no one else observed the glance the boy had exchanged with Athena Weasley when he'd bent over her best friend's hand, but he had.
 The situation was rapidly becoming intolerable.